chrisdc/identify-stream/README.md

 ## Detecting Custom Formats

 Instances of IdentifyStream may be extended to detect additional file formats.
-See (Defining Custom Formats)[#defining-custom-formats] for more information.
+See [Defining Custom Formats](#defining-custom-formats) for more information.

 ```js
 const identifyStream = new IdentifyStream({